eduardolucioac/groovim/README.md

  * We need people to fix the "portuguenglish" in all documentation!
  * We need people to test!
  * Of course!
-We need people to develop!
+We need people to develop and fix bugs!

 Task List/Bugs List!
 -----